unidavemeyer/web-adventure/README.md

    * What does the Handler class do?
    * Where is most of the "interesting" functionality handled (class and file)?
    * Where do you find an example set of game data?
+   * Explain the general flow of function calls, etc., when a player clicks on a link